YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 62. Whether to enable [AsteorBar](https://modrinth.com/mod/asteorbar) protocol support.<br>
   If `true`, player who has AsteorBar mod installed, can display the accurate saturation / exhaustion values on the client.
 63. Whether to enable [ChatImage](https://modrinth.com/mod/chatimage) protocol support.<br>
-  If `true`, player who has ChatImage mod installed, can see the image sent by others using ChatImage's CICode format.
+  If `true`, player who has ChatImage mod installed, can see the image sent by others using CICode format.
 64. Whether to enable [XaeroMap](https://modrinth.com/mod/xaeros-minimap) protocol support.<br>
   If `true`, player who has Xaero's MiniMap mod or Xaero's WorldMap mod installed, can store players' coordinate points and death points based on server's `protocol-support.xaero-map-server-id` below, to prevent points from been deleted / refreshed if server name or IP address changed.
 65. Numeric id for XaeroMap to identify the server.
 This will generate randomly on first start.